yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

 ## Introduction

 Grounding conversations with Bing is one of several tools provided by the Azure AI Agent Service.
-Grounding with Bing allows your application to search for information relevant to the conversation.
+Grounding with Bing allows your app to search for information relevant to the conversation.
 For example, you might want to search for competitive product information.

 ## Lab Exercise